Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Introduction

-\textbf{Preview of our main result.} We propose a large class of simple and practical control policies that are blind (i.e., require \emph{no} estimates of the demand arrival rates), and show that, under a mild connectivity assumption on the network, the policies are near optimal.
-Specifically, we show that our policies lose payoff (per demand unit) at most $ O\left(\frac{K}{T} + \frac{1}{K}\right)$ relative to the optimal policy that knows the demand arrival rates, where $K$ is the number of supply units, $T$ is the number of demand units that arrive during the period of interest.
+\textbf{Performance guarantee.} We show that, under a mild connectivity assumption on the network, the MBP policy is near optimal.
+Specifically, we show that our policies lose payoff (per demand unit) at most $O\left(\frac{K}{T} + \frac{1}{K} + \sqrt{\eta K}\right)$ relative to the optimal policy that knows the demand arrival rates, where $K$ is the number of supply units, $T$ is the number of demand units that arrive during the period of interest, and {$\eta$ is the demand process' average rate of change per customer arrival}.
 Our result is \textit{non-asymptotic}, i.e., our performance guarantee holds for finite $K$ and $T$, and thus covers both transient and steady state performance.
-In particular, taking $T\to\infty$, we obtain a steady state optimality gap of $O(\frac{1}{K})$, matching that of the state-of-the-art policy of \citet*{banerjee2016pricing}, though that policy requires perfect estimates of demand arrival rates, in sharp contrast to our policy which is completely blind.
+In particular, for stationary demand arrivals, taking $T\to\infty$, we obtain a steady state optimality gap of $O(\frac{1}{K})$.
 Our bound further provides a guarantee on transient performance: the horizon-dependent term $K/T$ in our bound on optimality gap is small if the total number of arrivals $T$ over the horizon is large compared to the number of supply units $K$.
-Notably, our bound does not deteriorate as the system size increases in the ``large market regime'' where the number of supply units $K$ increases proportionally to the demand arrival rates (see the discussion after Theorem~\ref{thm:main_regret}): here the number of arrivals $T = \Theta(K\cdot T^{\textup{real}})$, where $T^{\textup{real}}$ is the time horizon measured in physical time, and we can rewrite our bound on the optimality gap as $ O\left(\frac{1}{T^{\textup{real}}} + \frac{1}{K}\right ) \xrightarrow{K \to \infty} O\left(\frac{1}{T^{\textup{real}}}\right ) $.
+Our policies retain their good performance if the {demand arrival rate's average rate of change over $K$ periods}, i.e., the term $\eta K$, is small.
+We find that our bound is invariant to system size in a relevant scaling regime (the large market regime) where the number of supply units $K$ increases proportionally to the demand arrival rates (see the discussion after Theorem~\ref{thm:main_regret}).
+In this regime, $T^{\textup{real}}\triangleq T/K$ is an invariant as $K\to\infty$, which can be interpreted as the time horizon measured in physical time.
+Let $\zeta \triangleq \eta K$ be the average rate of change of demand with respect to physical time.
+We can rewrite our bound on the optimality gap as $ O\left(\frac{1}{T^{\textup{real}}} + \frac{1}{K} + \sqrt{\zeta} \right ) \xrightarrow{K \to \infty} O\left(\frac{1}{T^{\textup{real}}} + \sqrt{\zeta}\right ) $.